Be Mindful in the New Year: Thich Nhat Hanh's Wisdom on Change

-We take a look at what Hanh has to say about personal change.
-These books offer guidance on undoing bad habits and negative thinking—be it anger, fear or overconsumption—with mindfulness.
+With the new year around the corner, take a look at what Hanh has to say about personal change in these books that offer guidance on undoing bad habits and negative thinking—be it anger, fear or overconsumption—with mindfulness.

 Acknowledge your demons

 In order to effect real personal change, one has to recognize the fears, insecurities and bad habits that require adjustment.
-And there's no better way to do this, Hanh argues, than by practicing mindfulness.
-In "The Miracle of Mindfulness," an introductory guide to the Buddhist practice, Hanh instructs readers on how to observe their thoughts with clarity and non-judgment and, as a result, detach from them.
-The method is especially useful to those who tend act on emotions—say, by withdrawing or lashing out—without careful consideration.
-Mindfulness helps us to articulate the root of certain thoughts and perceptions and to loosen their emotional hold over us.
+There's no better way to do this, Hanh argues, than by practicing mindfulness.
+In "The Miracle of Mindfulness," Hanh instructs readers on how to observe their thoughts with clarity and non-judgment and, as a result, detach from them.
+The method is especially useful to those who tend to act on emotions without careful consideration.

 Get to the root of your fears

 Whether it's a lifelong, deep-seated phobia or an anxiety about the future, fear is a fact of life for most of us.
-And more than anything else, says Hanh, fear is what isolates us, propels us to hurt others and keeps us chained to old habits.
-In his latest book, "Fear: Essential Wisdom for Getting Through the Storm," he writes: "Without fear, we are able to see more clearly our connection to others.
+More than anything else, says Hanh, fear is what isolates us, propels us to hurt others and keeps us chained to old habits.
+In "Fear: Essential Wisdom for Getting Through the Storm," he writes: "Without fear, we are able to see more clearly our connection to others.
 Without fear, we have more room for understanding and compassion."
-Hanh shows readers how to use mindfulness to untangle fears so that we gain greater insight into our motivations and open our minds to change.
+Hanh shows readers how to use mindfulness to untangle fears so that we can gain greater insight into our motivations and open our minds to change.